Search

 Kelly Bryan

 In 2014, Kenyon won a share of the NCAC regular season title before winning the conference's tournament title for the first time in program history.
-During the remarkable season, the Ladies won 9-of-10 matches toward the end of the year, including upsetting Allegheny College in the NCAC Tournament final and then No. 21-ranked Emory University in the first round of the NCAA Division III Tournament.
+Toward the end of that remarkable season, the program won 9 of 10 matches, including upsetting Allegheny College in the NCAC Tournament final and then No. 21-ranked Emory University in the first round of the NCAA Division III Tournament.
 Bryan earned conference, state and region Coach of the Year honors in the process.

-Bryan and her Kenyon team had one of the most successful seasons in program history during the 2006 campaign.
-The Ladies matched a program-best total for wins in a single season, earned the program's first-ever NCAC championship and defeated Capital University in the first round of the NCAA Division III tournament.
-The tournament win was the Ladies' first-ever on the national stage.
+Early in her Kenyon career, Bryan and her 2006 team had one of the most successful seasons in program history.
+The squad matched a program-best total for wins in a single season, earned the program's first-ever NCAC championship and defeated Capital University in the first round of the NCAA Division III tournament.
+The tournament win was Kenyon's first-ever on the national stage.
 For her efforts, Bryan was named the NCAC Coach of the Year.

 During her playing days at NCWC, Bryan was a four-year starter and two-time team captain who made it to three NCAA tournaments.
 In 1994, she was part of the team that made it to the NCAA Final Four.
 She was named team Most Valuable Player in 1996, as well as NCWC's 'Outstanding Female Athlete of the Year' in 1996-97.